Marina Carr: The Modern Day Lady Gregory

 Marina Carr

-Marina Carr is a modern Irish playwright which has received a dozen critically acclaimed awards and whose work has been translated into many languages across the world.
+Marina Carr is a modern Irish playwright who has received a dozen critically acclaimed awards and whose work has been translated into many languages worldwide.
 She has written over 20 plays and has been made a member of the Aosdána.
-Her most famous works including ‘By the Bog of Cats’ which was first produced in 1998, ‘Marble’ which was first produced in 2009, ‘Woman and Scarecrow’ which was first produced in 2006, and ‘Portia Coughlan’ which was first produced in 1996.
+Her most famous works include ‘By the Bog of Cats’ which was first produced in 1998, ‘Marble’ which was first produced in 2009, ‘Woman and Scarecrow’ which was first produced in 2006; and ‘Portia Coughlan’ which was first produced in 1996.
 We cannot wait to see what the future holds for this genius playwright.

 Dublin Born and Raised

-Marina Carr was born in Dublin on 17 November 1964, however, she spent the majority of her childhood at Pallas Lake in County Offaly.
-Throughout her life the young Marina Carr was always surrounded by the arts as her father was playwright Hugh Carr, he also dabbled in music, and her mother, Maura Eibhlín Breathneach, who was a school principal wrote Poetry in Irish.
-Therefore it is no surprise that she, along with her siblings, was influenced by the literary arts.
+Marina Carr was born in Dublin on 17 November 1964.
+However, she spent most of her childhood at Pallas Lake in County Offaly.
+Throughout her life, the young Marina Carr was always surrounded by the arts as her father was playwright Hugh Carr, who also dabbled in music, and her mother, Maura Eibhlín Breathneach, a school principal, wrote Poetry in Irish.
+Therefore, it is no surprise that the literary arts influenced her and her siblings.
 Later in her life, Marina Carr studied English and Philosophy at University College Dublin (UCD) and graduated in 1987.
-In 2011 UCD awarded Carr with an Honorary Doctorate in Literature.
+In 2011, UCD awarded Carr an Honorary Doctorate in Literature.

-Her career continued in Dublin, where she worked as a writer – in – residence at the Abbey Theatre.
+Her career continued in Dublin, where she worked as a writer-in-residence at the Abbey Theatre.
 While writing here, she also taught at Trinity College.
-However, through her successful literary career, Carr also travelled to the United States to work.
-While in the United States she taught at Princeton University and Villanova University.
-Later returning to Dublin, and she most recently lectured at Dublin City University (DCU).
+However, Carr also travelled to the United States to work through her successful literary career.
+While in the United States, she taught at Princeton University and Villanova University.
+Later, she returned to Dublin, where she most recently lectured at Dublin City University (DCU).

-Carr along with her husband, Dermot Hickey, and her children, live a very busy life.
+Carr, her husband, Dermot Hickey, and her children live a hectic life.
 This has shaped her writing and added humour and realism to her literary work.

 Marina Carr By the Bog of Cats Portia Coughlan